 The Earned Income Tax Credit (EITC), or Earned Income Credit (EIC), benefits working families with low to moderate incomes.
 You're entitled to the EITC if you have Massachusetts source earned income and file a tax return, even if you don't owe any tax or aren't required to file.

-- Have a qualifying child for the taxable year, or
+- Had a qualifying child for the taxable year, or

-- Do not have a qualifying child for the taxable year but still meet all of the following criteria:
+- Did not have a qualifying child during the taxable year and you meet the following criteria:

-- Lived in the United States for more than half of the taxable year
+- You lived in the United States for more than one-half of the taxable year

-- You or your spouse is at least 25 years old but younger than 65 years old before the end of the taxable year
+- You or your spouse had attained age 25 but had not attained age 65 before the close of the taxable year

-- You're not a dependent of another taxpayer during the taxable year
+- You're not a dependent of another taxpayer during the tax year

 To fill out your return:

-- Enter the number of qualifying children you have, if any, in the box on Form 1-NR/PY, Line 45a
+- Enter the number of qualifying children you have, if any, in the box on Form 1-NR/PY, Line 47a

 Income tax paid to another state or jurisdiction